 If a college degree is the new high school diploma, why not make higher education free?
 These cities did.

 How Much Is Too Much to Spend on College?
 One Study Has an Answer.

 Two new studies show college is still a great investment.

 Surprising new data on what's supposed to be the future of higher ed

 Trying to create the future of online education is harder than it seemed.

 October 28, 2013

 The 100-pound book of dubiously ranked universities has long been a hallmark of the college application process.

 Usually, Republicans direct their bitter hatred for all things intellectual at individual people—like, for example, our “professorial” president.
-This week, Alabama Senator Jefferson Beauregard Sessions III got a little more fundamental and decided to wage war against humanistic inquiry in general.

 The social history—and private-sector big money—that explains why granite countertops and fire pits are part of today's new dorms.